stats285/stats285.github.io/assets/assignments/02/faq.md

 3. **It is taking more than 30 min to build a cluster**
    Have you edited your GPU quota before you run `elasticluster -vvv start gce` as stated above in item 2?

-4. **I have two tickets which created two billing accounts.
+4. **I have received two credits from Google Education grants that created two billing accounts.
 How can I use both for my project?**
    You can change your project's billing account by going to [Billing Page](https://console.cloud.google.com/billing).
 You can associate a different billing account to your project as shown below.

    ![GCE Billing](../../img/billing-change.png)